hajdekd/hajdekd.github.io/README.md

 ## [Classification](https://github.com/hajdekd/Data-Science-Projects/blob/main/Dalibor_Hajdek_Classification_Labipynb.ipynb)

- **Description**

-- A bank wants to forecast which customers have a higher possibility to apply for and getting accepted for a personal loan.
+ **Overview**

+The Loan dataset used for the project contains 14 variables and 5000 observations, without missing values.

-- The goal of the project is to through classification model predict which clients will apply for the loan.
-- Determine most important features in model building.
+The objective of the project is to through logistic regression models predict which clients will apply for the loan.
+Additionally, the aim is to determine importance of features in model building.
+Following models are built and compared:

+* Decision Tree Without Hyperparameters
+* Decision Tree With Hyperparameters
+* Decision Tree With Cost Complexity Pruning